Have you ever wondered why Google keeps pumping out algorithm updates?

 All of this confusion presents a problem for savvy site owners: Since there are about 200 Google ranking factors, which ones should you focus your attention on after each major Google algorithm update?

 Google has issued four major algorithm updates, named (in chronological order) Panda, Penguin, Hummingbird and Pigeon.
-In between these major updates, Google engineers also made some algorithm tweaks that weren’t that heavily publicized, but still may have had an impact on your website’s rankings in search results.
+In between these major updates, Google engineers also made some algorithm tweaks that weren’t that heavily publicized, but still may have had an impact on your website’s rankings in the search results.

 Google Algorithm Changes Overview